-If the legal entity is not capable of effectively authenticating its application or upon certification authority request, an authorized representative of the entity must attend in person to the registration authority to confirm the application.

-3.2.2.1 Authentication of Domain Name

-For all SSL certificates, authentication of the Applicant's ownership or control of all requested Domain Name(s).
-Domain verification takes place only in the Certum system and cannot be delegated to third parties.
-Certum uses one of the following methods:

-- Agreed-Upon Change to Website according to section 3.2.2.4.18 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by uploading file named certum.txt with the specified unique verification code in the directory /.well-known/pki-validation, - DNS Change according to section 3.2.2.4.7 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by uploading specific data with the unique verification code provided by Certum in the CNAME or TXT record in the DNS by uploading specific data with the unique verification code provided by Certum in the CNAME or TXT record in the DNS 1) in Authorization Domain Name; or 2) in Authorization Domain Name that is prefixed with a certum, ex. certum.domain.com - Constructed Email to Domain Contact according to section 3.2.2.4.4 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name; and including a Random Value in the email; and receiving a confirming response utilizing the Random Value,

-In the case of SSL certificates containing an IP address, Certum uses the above verification methods:
+Certification Practice Statement of Certum's Certification Services, version 7.13Certification Practice Statemer 23 Certum's Certification Services, version 7.13 - sformatowano: Czcionka: (Domyślny) Arial, 8 pkt, Pogrubienie If the legal entity is not capable of effectively authenticating its application or upon certification authority request, an authorized representative of the entity must attend in person to the registration authority to confirm the application.
+The CA may, at its sole discretion, accept or request other official documentation that enables accurate verification of the certificate application.
+3.2.2.1 Authentication of Domain Name For all SSL certificates, the Certum verifies the Subscriber's ownership or control of all requested Domain Name(s).
+Domain verification takes place exclusively within the Certum system and cannot be delegated to third parties.
+The verification is performed using at least one of the following methods: Agreed-Upon Change to Website - according to section 3.2.2.4.18 Baseline Kod pola został zmieniony Requirements for the Issuance and Management of Publicly-Trusted Certificates by uploading file named certum.txt with the specified unique verification code in the directory /.well-known/pki-validation, • DNS Change - according to section 3.2.2.4.7 Baseline Requirements for the Issuance Kod pola został zmieniony and Management of Publicly-Trusted Certificates by uploading specific data with the unique verification code provided by Certum in the CNAME or TXT record in the DNS by uploading specific data with the unique verification code provided by Certum in the CNAME or TXT record in the DNS 1) in Authorization Domain Name; or 2) in Authorization Domain Name that is prefixed with a certum, excertum.domain.com Constructed Email to Domain Contact - according to section 3.2.2.4.4 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates Kod pola został zmieniony by sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name; and including a Random Value in the email; and receiving a confirming response utilizing the Random Value, Agreed-Upon Change to Website - ACME - according to section 3.2.2.4.19 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates Kod pola został zmieniony • By using the ACME HTTP Challenge method defined in Section 8.3 of RFC 8555, performed in accordance with TLS BR Section 3.2.2.4.19 and Section 8.3 of RFC 8555 as prescribed.
+Z komentarzem [KA1]: Acme 1 do sprawdzenia In the case of SSL certificates containing an IP address, Certum uses the following verification methods: • Agreed-Upon Change to Website - according to section 3.2.2.5.1 Baseline Requirements Kod pola został zmieniony for the Issuance and Management of Publicly-Trusted Certificates by uploading file named certum.txt with the specified unique verification code in the directory /.well-known/pki-validation • ACME "http-01" method for IP Addresses - according to section 3.2.2.5.6 Baseline Kod pola został zmieniony Requirements for the Issuance and Management of Publicly-Trusted Certificates key + current time + pseudorandom number, where key is:

-- Agreed-Upon Change to Website according to section 3.2.2.5.1 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by uploading file named certum.txt with the specified unique verification code in the directory /.well-known/pki-validation - Email to IP Address Contact according to section 3.2.2.5.2 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by receiving confirming response on a message with a unique verification code sent to the address identified as the contact address of the IP address key + current time + pseudorandom number, where key is:
+- by performing the procedure documented for an "http-01" challenge in RFC 8738 0 - Email to IP Address Contact - according to section 3.2.2.5.2 Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - o by receiving confirming response on a message with a unique verification code sent to the address identified as the contact address of the IP address